 2013 COSO Framework

-Additional information regarding the release of the updated Framework may be found on the COSO website and the following products may be purchased through The IIA Research Foundation Bookstore.
+Additional information regarding the release of the updated Framework may be found on the COSO website, and the following products may be purchased through the IIA Bookstore.

 The IIA is a sponsoring organization of COSO.
-IIA members may purchase the COSO Framework and related documents at a reduced rate through The IIA Research Foundation Bookstore.
+IIA members may purchase the COSO Framework and related documents at a reduced rate through the IIA Bookstore.